yash-chaudhary/ros2_sim_ws/README.md

 # ROS2 Navigation Simulation

 This repository aims to provide a foundation for simulating robots with the Robot Operating System 2 (ROS2).
+This reposity builds on this [template](https://github.com/art-e-fact/navigation2_ignition_gazebo_example).

 Using simultaneous localisation and mapping (SLAM), a map of a virtual world is generated.
 Then using the Navigation 2 stack, a robot is able to navigate through the virtual world filled with obstacles.

 Workspace environment setup:
 * ROS2 distribution: [Humble Hawksbill](https://docs.ros.org/en/humble/Installation.html) (humble)